jcombs-pointblue/pamutility/README.md

 22 is the ssh port of the host.
 Change this if needed

 'root' is the account we are creating the credential for.
-For RHEL this will be 'default'

 To load multiple servers from a CSV file use the following command: